 The Solicitors’ Regulation Authority deals with complaints concerning professional standards such as acting independently, fairly and with integrity:

-This note explains how and why we collect, store, use and share your personal data.
+This section explains how and why we collect, store, use and share your personal data.
 We confirm that our use of your personal data complies with the General Data Protection Regulations (GDPR).

 The main reason for collecting and holding personal data is to enable us to act on your behalf in accordance with your instructions.
 The type of personal data we hold includes your name, address, email address and telephone numbers.
 We also collect and store documents to verify your identity and information necessary and relevant to the legal work on which you have instructed us.